Geoffrey de Havilland

-Captain Sir Geoffrey de Havilland, OM CBE AFC RDI FRAeS (27 July 1882 – 21 May 1965) was an English aviation pioneer and aerospace engineer.
-The aircraft company he founded produced the Mosquito, which has been considered the most versatile warplane ever built, and his Comet was the first jet airliner to go into production.
+Sir Geoffrey de Havilland, OM CBE AFC RDI FRAeS (27 July 1882 – 21 May 1965) was an English aviation pioneer and aerospace engineer who founded the aircraft company de Havilland.
+The company produced the Mosquito, which has been considered the most versatile warplane ever built, and his Comet was the first jet airliner to go into production.

 Early life

 Born at Magdala House, Terriers, High Wycombe, Buckinghamshire, de Havilland was the second son of The Reverend Charles de Havilland (1854–1920) and his first wife, Alice Jeannette (née Saunders; 1854–1911).
 He was educated at Nuneaton Grammar School, St Edward's School, Oxford and the Crystal Palace School of Engineering (from 1900 to 1903).

 Upon graduating from engineering training, de Havilland pursued a career in automotive engineering, building cars and motorcycles.
 He took an apprenticeship with engine manufacturers Willans & Robinson of Rugby, after which he worked as a draughtsman for The Wolseley Tool and Motor Car Company Limited in Birmingham, a job from which he resigned after a year.
 He then spent two years working in the design office of Motor Omnibus Construction Company Limited in Walthamstow.
 While there he designed his first aero engine and had the first prototype made by Iris Motor Company of Willesden.

 He married in 1909 and almost immediately embarked on the career of designing, building and flying aircraft to which he devoted the rest of his life.